alexandrebodin/webpack-book/basics/get_started.md

 Here Webpack automatically looks for a `webpack.config.js` file.
 You can specify another file using `'--config=PATH_TO_CONFIG`

-Now your project should look like this
+Now your project should look like this (ignoring npm stuff)

 ```
 project_dir/
--- build/
-  |-- bundle.js
+-- bundle.js
 -- index.js
 -- index.html
 -- webpack.config.js